AgenceBaltazare/vkrz/wp-content/plugins/svg-support/readme.txt

 == Upgrade Notice ==

+= 2.5.1 =
+2.5 Adds new features and addresses a number of recent issues raised.
+Please take a backup before updating!
+2.5.1 fixes the uninstall file.

+= 2.5 =
+Adds new features and addresses a number of recent issues raised.
+Please take a backup before updating!

 = 2.4.2 =
 2.4.2 fixes srcset issue firing PHP warnings for some themes and original image IDs missing on replacement to inline SVG.